 The goal of general education at Brookdale Community College is to draw students to new areas of intellectual experience, expanding their cultural and global awareness and cultural sensitivity, and preparing them to make well-reasoned judgements outside as well as within their academic field.

 New Jersey Administrative Code Title 9A: 1-1.2 and 1-2.3 (Associate degree programs) and Chapter 62 of Title 18A of the New Jersey Statutes.

 IV.
 Policy Statement

-In keeping with our educational philosophy and mission, the goal of general education at Brookdale Community College shall be to have students develop into inquisitive and informed individuals by preparing them for lifelong learning and helping them to develop the ability to function successfully in our ever-changing society.
+In keeping with Brookdale’s educational philosophy and mission, the goal of general education at Brookdale Community College shall be to have students develop into inquisitive and informed individuals by preparing them for lifelong learning and facilitating their development to be responsible members of society.

-To this end and in keeping with the regulations of the State of New Jersey and the State Wide Transfer Agreement commonly known as the Lampitt Law, the President shall promulgate, as appropriate, College regulations to ensure that graduating students have ample opportunity to successfully complete their general education core, as determined by their program of study.
+To this end and in compliance with the regulations of the State of New Jersey and the NJ Statewide Transfer Agreement commonly known as the Lampitt Law, the President shall promulgate, as appropriate, College regulations to ensure that graduating students have ample opportunity to acquire general education skills, knowledge and attributes, as determined by their program of study.